Skip to main content

 This is where Prague's housing stock changes character.
 Praha 11 (Jižní Město), Praha 13 (Stodůlky), Praha 14 (Černý Most), Praha 12 (Modřany) and the outer reaches of Praha 4 and Praha 10 are dominated by panelové domy, the prefabricated concrete tower blocks built between the 1960s and 1980s.
 Most have been thermally retrofitted, re-clad and re-windowed over the last twenty years; the better-managed buildings are now a genuinely sensible mid-market product.

 Prices sit clearly below the city median.
+Chodov asks €6,215/m², Háje €5,866/m², Stodůlky €5,732/m² and Černý Most €4,784/m², the cheapest sizeable district in the city, against €6,954/m² citywide.
+Modřany is the exception at €7,512/m², and the cause is mundane rather than a shift in the market: most of what is currently listed there is new-build or still under construction, so the district's older panelák stock is barely represented in the figure.
 You buy mass-market square metres, metro access (Line C extends through much of the south, Line B through the west), large supermarkets, and chain healthcare.
 You give up character, period detail, and the urban feel of the inner ring.
 For domestic Czech buyers, particularly first-timers and downsizers, this is where the volume of the market actually trades.

 Tier 5: the commuter belt and new-build suburbs

 The outermost districts (Praha 17 through 22) and the inner Central Bohemian villages now functionally part of the conurbation (Hostivice, Říčany, Roztoky) are where the new-build greenfield projects sit.
 Detached and semi-detached houses, low-rise apartment schemes, garden parking, and a forty-to-sixty minute door-to-door into the centre via train, metro extension or motorway.
-The floor for a new-build family house is generally clearly under the per-metre rate for a renovated Praha 2 apartment.
+Houses across Prague ask a median €4,787/m², around 42% under the €8,299/m² an apartment commands in Praha 2, which is the arithmetic behind every family that trades a flat in the centre for a house on the edge.

 This belt has been the demographic story of the last fifteen years: Prague households leaving the core for space, and Central Bohemia growing into Prague's gravitational orbit.
 For a UK or German buyer relocating with a family, this is often the sweet spot, with modern construction standards, real gardens, and English-speaking schools accessible by car.